Ankur’s Friend Matrix!

 D: The X list.
 Very rarely someone is placed here.
 You really need to be a bad (evil) person to make it there.

-Its just not the 4 boxes where I keep people (again reminding that the boxes are for illustration; things are more complex than even a google search here.
-And I don’t understand all of it myself).
-But people keep moving around.
+Its just not the 4 boxes where I keep people (again reminding that the boxes are for illustration; things are more complex than that.
+And I would admit that I don’t understand all of it myself).
+People keep moving around.
 So as you see in the second image people can be in transition between different boxes.
 Based on my interaction, feedback and incidents the priority changes.
 Though its generally not one incident or day, but more than that (remember more than that?) which pushes people from one box to another.
 Either Up or Down:

 There are other zones like AB, BC, CD, A>C, B>C, anywhere>D